 Daisy Belle: Swimming Champion of the World

-I’ve read quite a bit about Agnes Beckwith over the past few years, first when I was researching Taking the Waters: A Swim Around Hampstead Heath and then more recently while working on Downstream: a history and celebration of swimming the River Thames.
+Over the past few years, I’ve read quite a bit about Agnes Beckwith, the teenage Victorian swimming champion.
+I first came across her when I was researching Taking the Waters: A Swim Around Hampstead Heath and then more recently while working on Downstream: a history and celebration of swimming the River Thames.

 That’s what made me want to write a fictionalised life story based on the careers of several Victorian swimmers, including Agnes Beckwith, Emily Parker and Annie Luker.
 My character is called Daisy Belle, born in Margate in 1863, she becomes ‘champion lady swimmer of the world.’